-- The Executive Assistant to the Chief is responsible for administrative duties, billing, the issuance of approximately 180 monthly business parking permits, and special event parking permits. - A maintenance worker upkeeps municipal surface parking lots and areas with paid parking. - The Code Compliance Clerks assists with clerical duties. - Assist in development and monitoring of lease agreements.
+- The Executive Assistant to the Chief is responsible for administrative duties, billing, the issuance of approximately 180 monthly business parking permits, and special event parking permits. - A maintenance worker upkeeps municipal surface parking lots and areas with paid parking. - Assist in development and monitoring of lease agreements.